SillyTavern/SillyTavern-Docs/Administration/sso.md

 Use [**Authelia**](https://www.authelia.com/) or [**Authentik**](https://goauthentik.io/).

 Authelia and Authentik are open-source single sign-on (SSO) apps.
 SSO allows you to create users and secure many different pages using a login portal presented on sites you want to secure.
-One of us primarily use this over ST's authentication for their own domain use and while it is complex to setup, it is a good way to both learn SSO and secure your ST instance out on the internet more.
+While it is complex to setup, it is a good way to both learn SSO and secure your ST instance out on the internet more.

 If you plan to use Authelia to secure ST's, you must enable `securityOverride` in *config.yaml*.
 Authlia will handle the login security, but ST has no way of knowing this and will refuse to start without securityOverride.